-- Instructors, Guides and Staff on all CWMS programs are trained in current industry best practices for protecting the health and safety of everyone on our programs, as well as to continue to limit the spread of Covid-19.
+- Instructors, Guides, and Staff on all CWMS programs are trained in current industry best practices for protecting the health and safety of everyone on our programs, as well as to continue to limit the spread of Covid-19.

 - There is a screening discussion each morning before every program to ensure that everyone is free of Covid-19 symptoms.
 Anyone exhibiting symptoms (at any time during the program) will be required to remove themselves from the program.

-- Appropriate personal hygiene (hand-washing, etc) is encouraged and facilitated by provision of hand sanitizer on all programs.
+- Appropriate personal hygiene (hand-washing, etc) is encouraged and facilitated by the provision of hand sanitizer on all programs.